 Leonardo Spectrum Level 3 has all the capabilities as described for Level 2, plus interactivity capabilities.
 Level 3 supports bottom-up and top-down design methodologies.
-A designer can efficiently and economically consolidate multiple designs into one design, and preserve and manipulate the design hierarchy.
-A designer may set constraints on any level of hierarchy, and then synthesize it separately with a different constraint.
-The design can be verified after synthesis is complete by generating HDL RTL from the tool and running it through a HDL simulator.
-Post place-and-route functionality with timing information can be verified.
+A designer can preserve and manipulate the design hierarchy, and may set constraints on any level of hierarchy, and then synthesize it separately with a different constraint.